insidepowershell/resource-manager-ruby-template-deployment/README.md

 ---
 services: azure-resource-manager
 platforms: ruby
-author: devigned
+author: hocavazo
 ---

 [![Build Status](https://travis-ci.org/Azure-Samples/resource-manager-ruby-template-deployment.svg?branch=master)](https://travis-ci.org/Azure-Samples/resource-manager-ruby-template-deployment)

-# Deploy an SSH Enabled VM with a Template in Ruby
+# Nested Template Deployment: Networking Components, Availability Sets, and Mock Domain Controllers (blank deployment).

 This sample explains how to use Azure Resource Manager templates to deploy your Resources to Azure.
 It shows how to deploy your Resources by using the Azure SDK for Ruby.